 Open daily noon-4, June-July-August.
 Weekends, September-October.

-The Saugatuck-Douglas Museum is one of Michigan's best-known and most-visited small-town museums, annually drawing nearly 10,000 visitors to its exhibits and more than 40,000 visitors to its outdoor garden and harbor-front walkway at historic Mt.
+The Saugatuck-Douglas History Museum is one of Michigan's best-known and most-visited small-town museums, annually drawing nearly 10,000 visitors to its exhibits and more than 40,000 visitors to its outdoor garden and harbor-front walkway at historic Mt.
 Baldhead and just steps from the Saugatuck Chain Ferry.

 Walkway to the Museum

 Approaching the Museum

 View down river

 From dancing, shipwrecks, the history of summer fun, artists, gangsters and just plain folks, the Main gallery features changing exhibitions by a team of professional writers and designers, making this museum a "must-see" experience.
 No admission charge; donations are gratefully accepted.